 It may have taken over 3000 years for the discovery of CBD with it's medicinal and therapeutic purposes, but there's still plenty of us that don't know much (or anything) about the oils.

 Feeling a little in the dark about the whole CBD situation?
-Here are 8 things you must absolutely know about CBD oil.
+Here are 8 things you must absolutely know about CBD oil with 0% THC.